plackyhacker/plackyhacker.github.io/shellcodez/arch.md

 [Home](https://plackyhacker.github.io) : [Part 1](https://plackyhacker.github.io/shellcodez/intro)

-# Writing Custom Shellcode, x86 32-Bit Introduction
+# Writing Custom Shellcode, x86 32-Bit Architecture

 Assembly language is a low-level programming language and is not generally used by developers to write full blown applications.
 Applications are written in high-level programming language, such as C, and are compiled into machine code.
 Machine code is binary that is encoded into instructions that are understood by the CPU.
 Assembly language is a human-readable representation of machine code.